smellman/mbutil/README.md

                             the MapServer WMS TileCache directory structure "z/000/000/x/000/000/y.png"''', and "zyx" which is the format vips dzsave --layout google uses.
       --image_format=FORMAT
-                            The format of the image tiles, either png, jpg, webp or pbf --grid_callback=CALLBACK
+                            The format of the image tiles, either png, jpg, webp, pbf or mvt --grid_callback=CALLBACK
                             Option to control JSONP callback for UTFGrid tiles.
 If grids are not used as JSONP, you can